 - Lemon juice — I’ve mixed this up and used lime juice too.
 Either way, the citrus adds some zing to the dressing.
 Using fresh is great, but bottled lemon juice works too.

-- Olive oil — Some recipes call for a lot of oil, but I’m not a fan of that.
-I keep the oil minimal while adding enough to increase flavor.
+- Olive oil — I keep the oil minimal while adding enough for flavor.
 Besides, the oil helps the vinaigrette stick to the salad.
-That’s important!

 - White wine vinegar — This is my favorite vinegar for salad dressings.
 However, if you’d like a strawberry balsamic vinaigrette, you can substitute balsamic vinegar here.
 The color will be darker, but the flavor is amazing.